 Arbitrageurs are usually experienced investors or traders, as it is very difficult to find arbitrage opportunities so easily and frequently.
 Moreover, an investor must be very quick to execute such a transaction, which is one reason why most retail investors who use smartphones to trade are not arbitrageurs.

 Furthermore, arbitrageurs play a crucial role in improving capital markets.
 They help identify price inefficiencies and thus make price determination more precise.
 If an arbitrageur finds an arbitrage opportunity, the demand for that security in that market increases.
-And the usual demand-supply rules tend to increase the price of security in market/segment, leading to equilibrium prices in the markets.
+And the usual demand-supply rules tend to increase the price of security in the market/segment, leading to equilibrium prices in the markets.

-On the other hand, the supply for security will increase in another market, which will cause the price to fall.
+On the other hand, the supply of security will increase in another market, which will cause the price to fall.
 Thus, prices in both markets will receive the same cancellation of any arbitrage opportunity or lead to an arbitrage equilibrium.

 Are Arbitrageur Risk Averse?

 In theory, arbitrage is a risk-free trade, as it involves simultaneous purchases and sales.
 However, these transactions are not without risk.
 This is because the price difference remains for very little time, sometimes less than a second.
 The price difference is for a short time because the market automatically corrects itself due to supply and demand.
 So, if an investor is unable to execute the trade in a quick time, he may have to take losses.

 Another risk in arbitrage is the margin or spread.
 Usually, the difference in the price of securities between markets is very small, sometimes as little as a few cents.
 It is, therefore, possible that even after the transaction has been carried out, a trader will suffer a net loss in a short period of time due to transaction costs.